jth55/fileswiper/README.md

 __Description__:

-Script to make sending files via netcat faster and more convenient.
+Automation script to make sending files via netcat faster and more convenient.

 Client Script:
 Will send all files on this machine that are in the loot list in the program.